 Medal of Honor Recipients

-Born in Michigan in 1932, William Richard Charette enlisted in the U.S. Navy in 1951 and trained as a Hospital Corpsman.
-He went to Korea with the 1st Marine Division in 1953.
-A career sailor, Charette received the Medal of Honor for his actions during a counterattack on "Vegas Hill" on March 27.
+Master Chief Hospital Corpsman William Richard Charette (Korea).
+Born in Michigan in 1932, William Richard Charette enlisted in the U.S. Navy in 1951, trained as a hospital corpsman, and went to Korea with the 1st Marine Division in 1953.
+A career sailor, Charette received the Medal of Honor for actions during a counterattack on "Vegas Hill" on March 27.
 He tended to the wounded, gave his battle vest to another soldier, and exposed himself to enemy fire to save others.
-In 1958, on board the USS Canberra, he selected the remains of an unknown World War II serviceman to be interred in Arlington National Cemetery.
-Hospital Corpsman Master Chief Petty Officer Charette retired in 1977.
-The health center at the Naval Hospital in Portsmouth, VA, is named for him.
-He died March 18, 2012, and is buried in Florida National Cemetery (Section 104, Grave 173).
+In 1958, on board the U.S.S.
+Canberra, he selected the remains of an unknown World War II serviceman to be interred in Arlington National Cemetery.
+Charette retired in 1977.
+The health center at the Naval Hospital in Portsmouth, Virginia, is named for him.
+He died March 18, 2012, and is buried in Section 104, Site 173.

 Major David Moniac, (2nd Seminole War) LT 6th U.S. Infantry Alabama Mounted Creek Volunteers, First Native American Graduate USMA Class of 1822, KIA Wahoo Swamp, Dec.
 25, 1802 – Nov.
-21, 1836 (Section MD, Grave 1).
+21, 1836 (Section MD, Site 1).

 First Lieutenant Thomas Buchanan (Civil War), Oct.
-7, 1825 – June 13, 1863 (Section MD, Grave 39).
+7, 1825 – June 13, 1863 (Section MD, Site 39).

 Private Albert J. Emery (Spanish American War) 7th U.S. Cavalry, 14th Division, Sept.
 15, 1877 - Aug.
-30, 1957 (Section 103, Grave 383).
+30, 1957 (Section 103, Site 383).

 MSGT Alfred Alonzo, Sr., (Korea) U.S. Army, assigned to Headquarters Company, 2nd Battalion, 8th Cavalry Regiment, 1st Cavalry Division.
 MSGT Alonzo was reported missing Nov.
 2, 1950 near Unsan, North Korea, and was presumed dead three years later.
 His remains and those of 10 other American soldiers were discovered in the year 2000 after a North Korean farmer told authorities he had uncovered human remains he believed to be Americans.
 A team of representatives from the Joint POW/MIA Accounting Command (JPAC) and the Democratic People’s Republic of North Korea, excavated the burial site and uncovered the remains of at least 10 individuals.
 Through DNA testing at the JPAC, MSGT Alonzo’s remains were identified, and his family notified.
 He was awarded the Purple Heart Medal and his headstone also states killed in Action (KIA), World War II (WWII) and Korea.
 MSGT was buried on Nov.
-10, 2006 (Section 402, Grave 53-A).
+10, 2006 (Section 402, Site 53-A).

 Mike Holovak (World War II) U.S. Navy, Skipper of PT Boat in the South Pacific credited with sinking nine Japanese ships; retired as a Lieutenant Commander.
 Prior to joining the Navy, Holovak was an All-American football player at Boston College; he was starting fullback on the college’s 1941 Sugar Bowl championship team and set the rushing record during the 1943 Orange Bowl game, which remains unbroken.
 After the war, he played professional football for the Chicago Bears and the Los Angles Rams.
 He went on to coach at Boston College and later was named the second head coach of the Boston Patriots.
 He went on to hold administrative positions with other professional football teams until his retirement in 1998.
 Holovak was buried on Jan.
-30, 2008 (Section 327, Grave 949).
+30, 2008 (Section 327, Site 949).